-Her first spoken word poetry album Holy Darkness: A Tantric Opus is available now.
+Her work is focused on the lost Feminine ways of knowing.
+Her spoken word poetry album Holy Darkness: a Tantric Opus is available at mayaluna.bandcamp.com

 Episcopal priest, writer, and internationally known retreat leader, Cynthia Bourgeault divides her time between solitude at her coastal home in Maine and a demanding schedule traveling globally to teach and spread the recovery of the Christian contemplative path.
 She is the founding Director of both The Contemplative Society and the Aspen Wisdom School.